 The second part of the test is the Skills Evaluation, where you need to demonstrate your ability to perform tasks related to home care services under supervision from an experienced evaluator.

 The Written Examination usually consists of seventy (70) multiple-choice questions written in English.
 There can be as many as 100 questions.

 Your future employer wants you to be as prepared as possible for your new job.
 They want the safety of their patients and staff at all times, so they are testing whether or not you know what is important in these areas before bringing you on board.

-These questions are designed to educate the applicant on things that they need to know about home health care and safety.
+These questions are designed to educate you on things that they need to know about home health care and safety.
 The purpose of this examination is for you to demonstrate your knowledge in these areas by answering each question correctly.

 The questions in the Written Examination test you for understanding of how home health provides patient care, as well as safety protocols.
 If these things are not important to you, then maybe it’s time to pursue a different profession where there is more room for error.

-After you finish the Written exam, your “report card” will be there waiting for you.
+After you finish, your “report card” will be there waiting for you.

 If it says “passed,” then congratulations!